rdkcentral/ThunderNanoServices/WifiControl/readme.txt

+NOT RECOMMENDED WAY OF WORKING.
+LEACVE THE STARTING OF WPA_SUPPLICANT UP TO THE PLUGIN !!!!

 === attach to running instance of wpa_supplicant ===

 If you want to start WifiControl on a system where wpa_supplicant is already running: